slothofexile/slothofexile-overlay/README.md

 **About this project:**

-Ever since I started playing Path of Exile (some time around Legacy league) I had always wanted to play with a character overlay but couldn't find one, so I made one -- first in Autoit using GDI+ then rewritten from the ground up in Godot 4.
+I started playing Path of Exile (some time around Legacy league) and I had always wanted to play with a character overlay (like the streamers did) but couldn't find one, so I made one -- first in Autoit using GDI+ then rewritten from the ground up in Godot 4.

 As of this writing (3.29 Allflame League on PoE1 ), the model I have on it is Cheems the Shiba, on a boat with a fishing rod, complete with pirate flag, pirate hat and eyepatch. _I can see all that getting updated with every new league if this project turns out to be a long term thing._